What is Tested for in a DUI Blood Test and How to Fight Blood Results

 Avoid the costly consequences of the offense under the new law in every state.
 You can fight and beat blood test DUI charges and get a case dismissed using strategic technicality defenses under the legal code for BAC and THC drug testing.

 It is a biological fact that unabsorbed alcohol will gradually enter a person’s bloodstream the first few hours after the last drink.
-In order for DUI or DWI blood test results to be legally admissible as evidence by police, the breath or blood test results used against a driver in court can only be from BAC test results obtained at DUI checkpoint locations, or at the local police station.
+In order for DUI, DWI blood test results to be legally admissible as evidence by police, the breath or blood test results used against a driver in court can only be from BAC test results obtained at DUI checkpoint locations, or at the local police station.

-After an arrest review, we can show how to fight and beat a DUI or DWI blood test case based on legal challenges that a person’s blood alcohol level was likely below the legal limit while driving, before taking the BAC tests.
+After an arrest review, we can show how to fight and beat a DUI, DWI blood test case based on legal challenges that a person’s blood alcohol level was likely below the legal limit while driving, before taking the BAC tests.
 This is the kind of reasonable doubt needed to win, that expert DUI specialists can use to extrapolate a driver’s blood alcohol reading and get a blood test DUI case dismissed.